-Your annual exemption can be carried forward one year if you don’t use it.
-For example, if you don’t make any cash gifts from your annual exemption this year, you could give away a total of £6,000 next year.
-Be aware that tax rules can change.
+Your annual exemption can be carried forward to the next year if you don’t use it – but only for one tax year.
+For example, if you don’t make any cash gifts from your annual exemption this tax year, you could give away a total of £6,000 next year.
+However, be aware that tax rules can change.

 On top of your annual exemption, you can also give away small, tax-free gifts of up to £250.
 You can give these smaller gifts to as many people as you like during the tax year, such as for Christmas or birthday presents.
 But remember that: